 6.1.3.
-Criteria for category management
+Criteriaforcategorymanagement

-121 The tables below list in detail the criteria mentioned and record the corresponding percentage (%) for product classification by supermarkets, as well as the criteria for withdrawing specific product codes.
+132 The tables below list in detail the criteria mentioned and record the corresponding percentage (%)for product classification by supermarkets, as well as the criteria for withdrawing specific product codes.

 Criteria for the introduction and withdrawal of product codes in supermarkets